NGC 147 Corroborates the Break in the Stellar Mass-Stellar Metallicity Relation for Galaxies: Methods

-Examples of the observed spectra and best-fit models at the highest and lowest end of S/N are shown in Figure~\ref{fig:fitting_example}.
-We summarize our results of the global spectrum in Table~\ref{tab:best-fit_stacked} and the spatially resolved spectra in Table~\ref{tab:best-fit}.
+Examples of the observed spectra and best-fit models at the highest and lowest ends of the S/N are shown in Figure~\ref{fig:fitting_example}.
+We summarize our results for the global spectrum in Table~\ref{tab:best-fit_stacked} and for the spatially resolved spectra in Table~\ref{tab:best-fit}.